 Natural Environment

-The rapid proliferation of cyanobacteria forms cyanobacterial harmful algal blooms (cHABs) that produce toxic secondary metabolites called cyanotoxins.
-Cyanotoxins such as β-N-methylamino-L-alanine (BMAA) pose life-threatening risks like neurodegeneration in humans and other animals.
-Many different environmental factors and cyanobacterial stress responses are known to affect cHAB toxicity, but the growth conditions and biosynthetic pathways that drive BMAA production are still unknown.
-A particular area of interest is the intercellular communication system known as quorum sensing (QS), whereby cyanobacteria can send signals to each other to coordinate collective behavior, including toxin production.
+The rapid proliferation of cyanobacteria forms cyanobacterial harmful algal blooms (cHABs) that interfere with local ecology and produce secondary metabolites called cyanotoxins.
+Cyanotoxins such as microcystins, anatoxins, cylindrospermopsins, etc. pose life-threatening risks in humans and other animals like liver disease and neurodegeneration.
+Eutrophic waters of the Chowan River and Albemarle Sound in Eastern North Carolina are subject to recurrent cHABs, leaving the surrounding coastal communities exposed to potential health risks.
+Many different environmental factors and cyanobacterial stress responses are known to affect cHAB toxicity, but the growth conditions and biosynthetic pathways that drive cyanotoxin production itself are still unknown.

 Image